condense9/hark-lang/README.md

 Teal *is* for you if:
 - you use Python for long-running tasks.
 - you have an AWS account.
-- you have a repository of data processing scripts, and want to connect them together in the cloud.
+- you have a repository of data processing scripts, and want to run them together in the cloud.
 - You don't have time (or inclination) to deploy and manage a full-blown task platform (Airflow, Celery, etc).